jackdewinter/pymarkdown/newdocs/src/quick-starts/index.md

 1. If you see something that you believe is incorrect, please [report an issue](../usual.md).
    Please be precise with what the problem is, where you see it, and suggestions for improvement.
-2. If there is a topic that you believe could be covered more completely in a new Quick Start guide, please [report an issue](../usual.md).
+2. If there is an introductory topic that you believe could be covered more completely in a new Quick Start guide, please [report an issue](../usual.md).
 Our goal as project members is to help new users onboard and become efficient with their use of PyMarkdown as easily as possible.